 Big sparkly diamonds have always been a status symbol.
 A lot of that is due to advertising and Hollywood.

 Most people today are bypassing the average carat size.
 Instead, they’re spending more of their budget on engagement ring settings.

 Engagement Ring Styles Are Shifting

 Brides Magazine’s survey said that more are choosing center stones below the average size and having lots of smaller stones in the ring setting.
+Some people are also opting for two stone engagement rings, featuring two center stones instead of just one.
 Many choose diamond shapes with a bigger visual size for their engagement ring.

 The average diamond size for an engagement ring may be around one carat, but no written rule says you have to have it.
 The right diamond size for engagement rings is in the eyes of the beholder.

 If the average carat size for an engagement ring is within your budget, go for it.
 Just make sure to give your other diamond grades more attention first.

 But if a 1-1.5 carat diamond is out of your budget, don’t sweat it.